-Smooth build-ups, fancy skill moves, and continuous possession are all expressions of the beauty of the game in soccer.
-Any interruption, especially after a violent foul, impacts the spectacularity of the sport.
-Furthermore, an interruption of the game because of a serious foul play not only alters the pace and quality of the contest but, most importantly, represents a serious threat to the players’ safety.
+Smooth build-ups, fancy skill moves, and continuous possession are all expressions of the beauty of the game of soccer.
+Any interruption, especially after a violent foul, impacts the quality of the sport.
+An interruption of the game because of a serious foul play not only alters the pace and quality of the contest but, most importantly, represents a serious threat to the players’ safety.

-A serious foul play in soccer is defined as any challenge or tackle that threatens the opponent’s safety.
-These plays represent the hardest types of fouls in a game, and they are one of the main causes of serious injuries.
-A player tackling an opponent with both legs or a goalkeeper tripping a player that is about to score are common examples of serious foul plays.
+Serious foul play in soccer is defined as any challenge or tackle that threatens the opponent’s safety.
+These tackles represent some of the hardest-hitting types of fouls in a game, and they are one of the main causes of serious injuries.
+A player tackling an opponent with both legs or a goalkeeper tripping a player that is about to score are common examples of serious foul play.

-Most serious foul plays usually are sanctioned with a red card.
-While referees in lower series might be more tolerant due to the lack of quality of the games, serious foul plays are severely punished in the top professional leagues.
-The severity of the red card, which leaves the team a player down for the rest of the game, matches the potential threat to the safety created by endangering the opponent with a serious foul play.
+Serious foul play is sanctioned with a red card.
+While referees in lower series might be more tolerant, serious foul play is severely punished in the top professional leagues.
+The impact of the red card, which leaves the team down one player for the rest of the game, matches the potential threat to the safety created by endangering the opponent with a serious foul play.

 - A player tackles an opponent with both legs, causing serious trauma to the player’s lower leg.

-- Any foul play that involves the use of elbows or punches.
+- Any tackle that involves the use of elbows or punches.
 Jumping for a high ball with an extended elbow can lead to serious head injuries for the opponent.

-- A violent foul play committed by a goalkeeper can be considered serious foul play.
+- A violent tackle committed by a goalkeeper can be considered serious foul play.

 Similar Misconducts to Serious Foul Play

 - Violent Conduct